MitchAStats/stats220/README.md

-# stats220
+# Stats220

-This is my repo for STATS 220.
+This repository contains all my work in the Stats 220 course at the University of Auckland.

 A little about me: